The Office (2005–2013)

 - In one episode, Jim hits Dwight in the face with a snowball, and the two repeatedly hit each other with snowballs later, with Jim bleeding at one point.

-- Dwight has to have an operation on his appendix.
+- In one episode, Dwight has to have an emergency appendectomy.
 You briefly see his appendix in a bag.

 - In one episode, Michael carbo loads on fettuccini Alfredo before a race- and then pukes it back up in front of the camera.